levist7/levist7/README.md

 <p align="center"><em>Thanks for checking out my github profile!</em></p>

-With data and coding experience in research and engineering activities, I am deepening my skills in data science/ machine learning/ cloud computing/ software development.
+With data and coding experience in research and engineering activities, I am deepening my skills in data science and machine learning.

 ---
 ### Repo to checkout 🧐